Where to Buy

 GBM Assessment (Score: 7.5/10)

-The Count of Monte Cristo is widely celebrated as the greatest adventure novel ever written, a sweeping tale of wrongful imprisonment, elaborate revenge, and the ultimate limits of human justice.
-Alexandre Dumas constructed a narrative of extraordinary intricacy and momentum, following Edmond Dantès from the dungeons of the Château d'If to the heights of wealth and power as he systematically punishes those who betrayed him.
+The Count of Monte Cristo is widely celebrated as the supreme adventure novel, a ambitious tale of wrongful imprisonment, elaborate revenge, and the ultimate limits of human justice.
+Alexandre Dumas constructed a narrative of singular intricacy and momentum, following Edmond Dantès from the dungeons of the Château d'If to the heights of wealth and power as he systematically punishes those who betrayed him.

-Published serially during the July Monarchy between 1844 and 1846, The Count of Monte Cristo captivated readers across France and rapidly became one of the most widely read novels in the world.
+Published serially during the July Monarchy between 1844 and 1846, The Count of Monte Cristo captivated readers across France and rapidly became a widely read novels in the world.
 Its themes of injustice, vengeance, and redemption have proved endlessly adaptable, inspiring countless film, television, and theatrical adaptations that continue to introduce new generations to Dumas's magnificent storytelling.

 Europe, 1842-1844

 The pre-revolutionary 'Hungry Forties.'
 Gogol satirizes Russian serfdom.
 Kierkegaard launches existentialism under pseudonyms.
 Dumas serializes Monte Cristo.
 The Irish Famine approaches.
 Marx and Engels develop communist theory.
-The 1848 revolutions are four years away.
+Europe's pre-revolutionary tensions are already building toward the upheavals of 1848.

 Awards & Adaptations